guolinp/opengrok_project_helper/README.md

 # What is it?

-A tool which can manager the opengrok projects and containers.
+A helper tool which can manager the opengrok projects and containers.

 # How to use?

 Run the command and get help

-    $ ./opengrok_docker
+    $ ./opengrok_project_hepler

-Usage: opengrok_docker MODULE COMMAND [OPTIONS]
+Usage: opengrok_project_hepler MODULE COMMAND [OPTIONS]

     project create <project_name> <host_port>
     project remove <project_name>